gitforwork2/gitforwork.github.io/_posts/2015-05-01-dnow-analysis.md

     Stream’s 2014 EBITDA is expected to be approximately $30 million, and the acquisition purchase price reflects a multiple of 8.7 times estimated 2014 EBITDA.

-This seemed to indicate that 8x EBITDA seems to be a common valuation multiple.
-This seems to be inline with multiples used by rollups.
-DNOW has $1b revolver.
+These indicate that 8x EBITDA seems to be a common valuation multiple.
+This also seems to be inline with multiples used by other rollup type companies I have noticed.

+Now, DNOW has $1b revolver.
 Let's assume they are able to deploy 3 times EBITDA of 664m in acquisitions in the next 2 years.
 At 8 times EBITDA, it will add $83m EBITDA by 2017.
 So, after 2 years, new EBITDA would be at $304m.
 That's a 17% CAGR of EBITDA.
 This calculation assumes no margin improvements.
 No organic growth/shrink either.
 And no share dilution considering the capital deployed is well below the revolver.

 After 2 years,